A summary of ABC News polling standards and methodology follows.

 Langer Research Associates, primary polling provider to ABC News, advises the news division on standards for disclosure, validity, reliability and unbiased content in survey research, and evaluates data when requested to establish whether it meets these standards.

 On disclosure, in addition to the identities of the research sponsor and field work provider, we require a detailed statement of methodology, the full questionnaire and complete marginal data.
 If any of these are lacking, we recommend against reporting the results.
 Proprietary research is not exempted.

-Methodologically, in all or nearly all cases we require a probability sample, with high levels of coverage of a credible sampling frame.
-Self-selected or so-called “convenience” samples, including internet, e-mail, “blast fax,” call-in, street intercept, and non-probability mail-in samples do not meet our standards for validity and reliability, and we recommend against reporting them.
+Methodologically, in all or nearly all cases we require a probability-based sample, with high levels of coverage of a credible sampling frame.
+Non-probability, self-selected or so-called “convenience” samples, including internet opt-in, e-mail, “blast fax,” call-in, street intercept and non-probability mail-in samples do not meet our standards for validity and reliability, and we recommend against reporting them.

 In terms of content, we examine methodological statements for misleading or false claims, questionnaires for leading or biasing wording or ordering, and analyses and news releases for inaccurate or selective conclusions.

 In addition to recommending against reporting surveys that do not meet these standards, we promote and strongly encourage the reporting of good-quality polls that break new ground in opinion research.

 ABC and The Washington Post direct the methodological approach to full-length ABC/Post polls in consultation with our field work provider for these surveys, Abt SRBI of New York, N.Y.
 (Shorter-length ABC/Post polls are conducted via the SSRS omnibus survey, produced by SSRS of Media, Pa.)